 You can hear experimental performance and maybe jump on stage, too, at funky spots like The Bowery Poetry Club, Nuyorican Poets Café, Galapagos, ABC NO RIO, and Halcyon.

-You can go to literary readings every night, often right here at The New School, where some of the most captivating authors like Francine Prose and Joyce Carol Oates come for short stints and long residencies.
+You can go to literary readings every night, often right here at The New School, where captivating authors like Francine Prose and Joyce Carol Oates come for short stints and long residencies.
 There are also many independent bookstores and cultural institutions that offer readings.
-Among them: 192 Books, Spoonbill and Sugartown, Housing Works Used Book Café, The New York Public Library, and Cornelia Street Café.
+Among them are 192 Books, Spoonbill and Sugartown, Housing Works Used Book Café, The New York Public Library, and Cornelia Street Café.

-You can visit museums of everything: the American Museum of Natural History, the Lower East Side Tenement Museum, the Metropolitan Museum of Art, the Paley Center for Media, The Museum of the American Indian, even—get this—the Museum of Sex.
+You can visit museums of everything: the American Museum of Natural History, the Lower East Side Tenement Museum, the Metropolitan Museum of Art, the Paley Center for Media, The Museum of the American Indian, even the Museum of Sex.

 You can watch the best dance performed by the Martha Graham Dance Company, the Merce Cunningham Dance Company, the Mark Morris Dance Group, and the New York City Ballet.